flamapy/flamapy_docs/getting-started.md

 ## <i class="fa-solid fa-magnifying-glass-chart"></i> I want to use more feature models analysis operations:

 {% include flamapy.html %} runs on a framework based on `Core / Plugins` architecture.
-If you are interested in more feature model operations, check the [flama as a tool](/tool)
+If you are interested in more feature model operations, check the [flamapy as a tool](/tool)

 ### Option 1: using the feature models distribution